Run fast for your mother run fast for your father

 Elissa looked up and placed her good hand on her mother's shoulder.
 "Don't worry.
 I'll get us out of here," she said, trying to project a confidence she didn't exactly feel.
 "I have an idea, but it might be a bit. . . dangerous."

-The look her mother gave her at that was chilling.
+The look her mother gave her was chilling.
 "My only grandchild is a ravaged corpse.
-What do I care about danger?" she said.
+What do I care about danger?"

 "Right."
 Elissa said, fighting back tears.
 She picked up the grease trap, walked over to the door and put an ear against it.
 "I don't think they are in this hall yet," she whispered.
 "Wait here."